lostanlen/scattering.m/doc/manual/wavelets.rst

 Observe that, by this definition, the wavelet modulus :math:`\vert\psi(t)\vert` reaches its maximum *after* :math:`t=0`.
 In practice, we translate the resulting function in time in order to match the peak at exactly :math:`t=0`.
 We also add a phase term such that the real part also reaches its maximum at exactly :math:`t=0`.

 The integer :math:`N`, called ``gammatone_order`` in the specifications, is equal to :math:`4` by default.
 The bigger the :math:`N`, the more symmetric (hence "Morlet-like") the wavelet will be.
 The attenuation parameter :math:`\alpha` is automatically inferred from the required quality factor, through a tedious closed-form equation.

+.. todo:: Document that closed-form equation in the developer's documentation.

 RLC wavelet
 -----------